LucaSpadoni/Blocks-World-problem/README.md

 goal_state: ((1, 0, 0), (2, 0, 1), (3, 1, 1), (4, 0, 2), 3)

-# How to run

-First of all main.py must be launched by command line.
-During the execution you will be asked to enter the absolute path relative to the two images depicting the initial and goal states.
-After having processed the images, if the two configurations coincide or if they have a different number of blocks, the program will return an error and stop.
-Finally, you will be asked to choose the search algorithm with which you want to find the solution.

 # Evalutaion of the results

 ## Image processing and digit classification